capstone-26/Shopping-Assistant/README.md

 # Shopping Assistant

-Currently this is a Django web application that runs inside a Docker container.
-This structure provides as a skeleton for building the rest of the application.
-Currently the application should run inside the provided Docker container and allow navigation between the four main pages.
+This is a Django web application that runs inside a Docker container.
+The application runs inside the provided Docker container and allows navigation between the four main pages.

 ## State of the Application
-The application is still in a very early stage of development.
-We are in the process of integrating key pieces with each other in order to reach the intended functionality.
-Currently we are testing the applicaiton inside a docker container defined in the repo.
-Once the application enters a more stable state (alpha/beta), we will begin to deploy it to a live server and provide instructions on how to run it.
+The application is now completed and fully functional.
+Developed as a Curtin University Capstone Computing Project, this Shopping Assistant app integrates web scraping to update product pricing weekly from Aldi, Coles, and Woolworths.
+Users can compare prices and access historical price trends graphically displayed based on real data.
+The application was engineered using Django, SQLite, and Bootstrap; it was managed through Jira, version-controlled with Bitbucket, and deployed using Docker.

+The documentation phase was completed in 2022 Semester 2, and the application development was conducted in 2023 Semester 1.
+Once the application reached a stable state, it was deployed to a live server.

 ## Built With

-- Django - The web framework used
+- **Django** - The web framework used
+- **SQLite** - Database technology
+- **Bootstrap** - Front-end framework
-- Docker - Containerization technology
+- **Docker** - Containerization technology

 ## Authors

 - Shey Laplanche
+- Jehan Hapugalle
+- Zhengnan Jiang
+- Nick Fanchi
+- Nithula Ratnayake
+- Yuan He

 ## License